alanbarretto/catalog_project/readme.md

 ## Limitations:

 The feature to upload pictures for the vehicles and garages is not yet available.
-The space for pictures will be replaced by a placeholder from placehold.it
+Pictures will be replaced by a placeholder from placehold.it

 ## Known Bugs